aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 GuardDuty findings; also has a lifecycle policy to transition items to Glacier after 'n' days
 - Root-level Terraform file *tfm-findings-store* - to invoke the *s3-bucket-create* module
 - Root-level Terraform file *tfm-gd-enabler* - to enable GuardDuty for different regions
-- management-account-role-policy.json - Policy applied to the Pipeline role in the Management account
-- CLI scripts under *scripts/* - To automate the entire process from the CLI

 #### Resources created (list is not exhaustive)
 - S3 bucket for GuardDuty findings